Lex Luthor: Creation and development

-In his first story appearance, Action Comics #23 (April 1940), Luthor is depicted as a diabolical genius and is referred to only by his surname.
+For the first two decades of his existence, starting with his first story appearance in Action Comics #23 (April 1940), Luthor is depicted as a diabolical genius and referred to only as "Luthor", with no clear indications to whether this is his given name, his surname, or a codename.
 He resides in a flying city suspended by a dirigible and plots to provoke a war between two European nations.
 Lois Lane and Clark Kent investigate, which results in Lois being kidnapped.
 Luthor battles Superman with a green ray but he is ultimately defeated, and Lois is rescued.
-Superman destroys Luthor's dirigible with him still on it, implying Luthor may have died.
+Superman destroys Luthor's dirigible with him still on it, and concludes that Luthor is dead.
 Stories ending with Luthor's apparent death become common in his earliest appearances, with him turning up alive later on.
+This contrasted with Superman's previous arch-nemesis, the Ultra-Humanite, who makes a clean getaway at the end of most of his stories.

 Luthor returns in Superman #4 and steals a weapon from the U.S. Army capable of causing earthquakes.
 Superman battles and defeats Luthor, then destroys the earthquake device.
 The scientist who made the device commits suicide to prevent its reinvention.
-In a story in the same issue, Luthor creates a city on the sunken Lost continent of Pacifo and populates it with recreated prehistoric monsters he plans to unleash upon the world.
+In a story in the same issue, Luthor creates a city on the sunken lost continent of Pacifo and populates it with recreated prehistoric monsters he plans to unleash upon the world.
 Superman thwarts his plans and Luthor is seemingly killed by the dinosaurs he created.
-Luthor returns in Superman #5 with a plan to place hypnotic gas in the offices of influential people so he can throw the nation into a depression with the help of corrupt financier Moseley.
-The story ends with Superman defeating him.
+Luthor returns in Superman #5 to place hypnotic incense in the offices of leading financiers so he can profit from a nationwide economic depression.
+The story ends with Superman smashing Luthor's plane in mid-flight, killing him.

 In these early stories, Luthor's schemes are centered around financial gain or megalomaniacal ambitions; unlike most later incarnations, he demonstrates no strong animosity toward Superman beyond inevitable resentment of the hero's constant interference with his plans.
 Luthor's obsessive hatred of Superman came later in the character's development.